Interpreter—a person trained to convey spoken or signed communications from one language to another. Interpretation services may be provided

 Software programs frequently look for verbatim substitutions and do not offer professional, reliable results.
 Interpreting and translating is not word-for-word substitution and may require more or fewer words to communicate an intended message as well as complete syntactic restructuring of sentences or even full paragraphs to maintain cohesion and coherence.

-- recognize that in many cases words cannot merely be translated from English to the client's language (i.e., assessment lists for audiologic evaluations utilizing speech reception testing [SRT] are based on frequently occurring sounds in English).
+- recognize that, in many cases, words cannot merely be translated from English to the client's language (i.e., assessment lists for audiologic evaluations utilizing speech reception testing [SRT] are based on frequently occurring sounds in English).

 Selection of appropriate assessment tools is based on the needs of the client/patient and the presenting concerns.
 Currently, only a limited number of tests have been translated, and an even smaller number of those assessments have been standardized for administration with the collaboration of an interpreter.

 The intervention process and subsequent ongoing consultation allow for more prompting and feedback than assessment.
 Effective intervention also takes the cultural significance and relevance of goals into account.
 Therefore, it becomes critical for the clinician to share the overall goals of intervention sessions with the interpreter to optimize service delivery.
-When working with an interpreter or transliterator, the clinician
+When working with an interpreter or transliterator, the clinician does the following:

 Engagement of family members may facilitate a carryover of clinical objectives and strategies to a functional environment that is beneficial to the client's progress.
 Intervention plans may include components on how to engage the family members and how the family will support the client in the home.
-The clinician considers communication preferences and interpretation/transliteration/translation needs for family members and caregivers as well.
+The clinician considers communication preferences and interpretation/transliteration/translation needs for family members and caregivers, as well.

 State and Federal Legislation

 State and federal regulations, along with industry standards, mandate equal access to services regardless of language used.
-A number of state and federal regulations have implications for audiologists and SLPs collaborating with interpreters/transliterators and translators.
+A number of state and federal regulations have implications for audiologists and SLPs collaborating with interpreters, transliterators, and translators.

 Rights to linguistic access to services may come from multiple pieces of legislation.
-“In 2008, all 50 states had at least two laws in place on language services in healthcare settings …" (Au, Taylor, & Gold, 2009, p.
+“In 2008, all 50 states had at least two laws in place on language services in healthcare settings” (Au, Taylor, & Gold, 2009, p.
 2).
 Differences in state regulations may be reflected in a number of requirements.
-See ASHA's state-by-state page for a summary of state requirements
+See ASHA's

-Executive Order 13166
+Executive Order 13,166

-- Medicare Part A,
+- Medicare Part A;

-- federally funded clinical trials,
+- federally funded clinical trials;

-- Children's Health Insurance Program (CHIP),
+- Children's Health Insurance Program (CHIP); and

 Failure to ensure equal access may result in loss of funding.